kevinp8/TicTacToe/README.md

 # TicTacToe
-made in python with sockets
+made in python with tkinter and sockets

 Launch player2.py first, then player1.py